kibuchijw/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	* Numbers must be separated by `,`, followed by a space
 	* Numbers should be printed in ascending order
 	* Only the `putchar` function is allowed and can be used a maximum of four times
 	* Any variable of type `char` is not allowed
+### 10. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need
+* A program that prints all possible combinations of two digits.
+	* Numbers must be separated by `,`, followed by a space
+	* The two digits must be different
+	* `01` and `10` are considered the same combination of the two digits `0` and `1`
+	* Print only the smallest combination of two digits
+	* Numbers should be printed in ascending order, with two digits
+	* Only the `putchar` function is allowed and can be used a maximum of five times
+	* Any variable of type `char` is not allowed
+### 11. The success combination in business is: Do what you do better... and: do more of what you do...
+* A program that prints all possible different combinations of three digits
+	* Numbers must be separated by `,`, followed by a space
+	* The three digits must be different
+	* `012`, `120`, `102`, `021`, `201`, `210` are considered the same combination of the three digits `0`, `1` and `2`
+	* Print only the smallest combination of three digits
+	* Numbers should be printed in ascending order, with three digits
+	* Only the `putchar` function is allowed and can be used a maximum of six times
+	* Any variable of type `char` is not allowed